 Apart from small changes due to rounding the CAIDI disclosures are not affected as the errors effectively cancel out, given that CAIDI = SAIDI/SAIFI.

 Further information on these errors and the corrected disclosure schedules can be downloaded from www.gasnet.co.nz/gasnet-disclosures

-The following graphs are based on the corrected indices and updated to include 2019 information.
+The following graphs are updated to include 2020 information.